RandAOLabs/Randomness-Provider/orchestrator/docs/development.md

+# Export version as an environment variable
+export VERSION=v0.2.51  # You can change this value to any version you want

+# Build the Docker image with the version tag
-docker build -t randao/orchestrator:latest -t randao/orchestrator:v0.2.50 .
+docker build -t randao/orchestrator:latest -t randao/orchestrator:$VERSION .

+# Log in to Docker
 docker login

+# Push the image with the version tag
 docker push randao/orchestrator:latest
-docker push randao/orchestrator:v0.2.50
+docker push randao/orchestrator:$VERSION

+# Create and use buildx builder
 docker buildx create --use
 docker buildx inspect --bootstrap

+# Build the multi-platform image and push it
 docker buildx build --platform linux/amd64,linux/arm64 \
 -t randao/orchestrator:latest \
--t randao/orchestrator:v0.2.50 \
+-t randao/orchestrator:$VERSION \
 --push .